Database Audit Logging

 3. In the Role ARN field, fill in the Role ARN value that you copied in Step 2.
 Configure Amazon S3 access.

-4. Click Test Connectivity to verify whether TiDB Cloud can access and write to the bucket.
+4. Click Test Connection to verify whether TiDB Cloud can access and write to the bucket.

-If it is successful, Pass is displayed.
+If it is successful, The connection is successfully is displayed.
 Otherwise, check your access configuration.

 TiDB Cloud is ready to write audit logs for the specified cluster to your Amazon S3 bucket.